-The chemistry department in 2009 continues to be an inspirational unit at the University.
-Some of its recent graduates are emerging doctorates at California Institute of Technology, Purdue University, Illinois-Chicago, University of Missouri, Tulane Medical School, and Baylor School of Medicine.
+The chemistry department in 2021 continues to be an inspirational unit at the University.
+Some of its recent graduates are emerging doctorates at Xavier University, LSU, Harvard University, The Ohio State University, NYU, Tulane Medical School, and University of Wisconsin-Madison.

-If one were to look at the SUBR chemistry department one month before the Martin Luther King "Dream" speech and one month after the Obama Inauguration, one would have witnessed a time span of approximately 46 years of unprecedented change.
+If one were to look at the SUBR chemistry department one month before the Martin Luther King, Jr. "Dream" speech and over one year into a global pandemic, one would have witnessed a time span of approximately 57 years of unprecedented change.
 During this change, the chemistry department has maintained a consistent theme of quality, productivity and positive student development.
 Come join us in our continuing quest for excellence.

 Department of Chemistry